Gower Street

 Overview

 Gower Street (formerly The Marple Charitable Trust) is a small family foundation established in 2007 by Nick and Sophie Marple.
 Originally focused on education work in the UK and Ghana, the trust pivoted in 2018 to direct the majority of its funds toward addressing the climate crisis.
 In recognition of the urgency of climate action, the trustees decided to spend down the entire fund by 2030.
-As of 2025, they are beyond the halfway point of this journey, with the vast majority of funding allocations already made.
-The trust has made 242 grants totaling approximately £7 million since December 2018.
-Gower Street focuses on supporting small organizations working on transformational systems change, providing multi-year core funding rather than restricted grants.
+The trust is beyond the halfway point of this journey, with the vast majority of funding allocations already made.
+The trust has made 216 grants totalling approximately £7 million since December 2018.
+Gower Street focuses on supporting small organisations working on transformational systems change, providing multi-year core funding rather than restricted grants.

 Funding Priorities